Devel0pmentHero/Q/README.md

 ### Create

-Creating new databases, schemas and tables can be done by using the ``Q::Create()``-method which returns a specialized implementation of the ``\Q\Expression\ICreate``-Expression according the current database.
+Creating new databases, schemas and tables is done through the ``Q::Create()``-method which returns a specialized implementation of the ``\Q\Expression\ICreate``-Expression according the current database.

 #### Database